Ali01129/queens/README.md

 Queens Girl and Fish Bar

-app coming soon on play store and app store i have tested it on a new app and there are errors gota fix those
+app coming soon on Play Store and App Store
+I have tested it on a new app, and there are errors gota fix those
-All the error are ui related
+All the errors are ui related
 Waiting for payment
-still waiting